blockqueue/mailer/README.md

 ```

 **Note**: When mounting volumes to the default paths (`/config` and `/templates`) as shown above, you don't need to set the `CONFIG_PATH` or `TEMPLATES_DIR` environment variables.
 Only set these if you mount your volumes to different paths and need to override the defaults.

-## License

-This project is open source and available under the MIT License (or Apache 2.0).
-See the [LICENSE](LICENSE) file for details.

-**Why MIT/Apache 2.0?**

-- Maximum adoption and community building
-- Easy for companies to use and integrate
-- Aligns with our goal of sharing infrastructure with the community
-- No restrictions on commercial use or modifications

-We believe in open source as a way to build better software together.
-If you find this project useful, contributions, feedback, and stars are always appreciated!